hydroper-jet/lang/spec/1.0/source/src/package-sets.md

 | \[\[*Visibility*\]\] | The [visibility](visibility.md) of the package set. |
 | \[\[*ParentDefinition*\]\] | Parent definition of the package set. |
 | \[\[*Packages*\]\] | The packages within the set. |

-## Parent definition

-When the parent definition of a package set is a package, the package set has a fully package qualified name.